-Don’t be fooled into thinking that you have to start a business from scratch to be a business owner, or that you aren’t an entrepreneur unless you go it alone.
-That is non-sense.
-Being a franchise owner is one of the greatest ways to achieve business ownership and satisfy your entrepreneurial spirit by being in the driver’s seat of your own destiny.
-Since it is a great way to get start in this chapter we will cover the basics to give a solid understanding of what it means to be a franchise owner.
+Don’t be fooled into thinking you have to start a business from scratch to be a business owner, or that you’re not an entrepreneur unless you go it alone.
+That’s nonsense.
+Being a franchise owner is one of the greatest ways to achieve business ownership and satisfy your entrepreneurial spirit.

 What is a Franchise?

-The first and most important question we will address in this guide is what a franchise actually is.
+The first and most important subject we address in this guide is what a franchise actually is.
 What makes it different from your typical startup or independent business?

 A franchise is an arrangement where the owner of the brand and business model gives you the right to use said brand and business model (with all attending trademarks, products, systems, etc.) in exchange for money.
 In the franchise system, the owner is the franchisor and you are the franchisee.

 This is how a franchise comes to be: an entrepreneur starts an independent small business, and over time refines it into a successful and stable business model.
 Let’s call this entrepreneur Alex.
 Alex realizes the efficacy of what she has built, and wants to expand it.
 She could do this by opening more branches herself, or she could sell her business model (and all attending perks) to another entrepreneur.